Tax Identification Number (TIN)

 - Plan administration

-Is a TIN the Same as an SSN?
+Is a TIN the same as an SSN?

 - To successfully process accurate annual wage report submissions

-- To allow Social Security to give the proper credit to an employee’s earnings record for future Social Security retirement benefits
+- To allow Social Security to give the proper credit to an employee’s earnings record for future Social Security retirement benefits.

-Is a TIN the Same as an ITIN?
+Is a TIN the same as an ITIN?

 Yes, you may be assigned more than one TIN for different reasons.
-This can occur due to a personal event, business change, or because a temporary tax ID has expired (e.g. ATIN).
-Examples of when you may have more than one TIN include:
+This can occur due to a personal event, business change, or because a temporary tax ID has expired (e.g. an ATIN).

-New SSNs for Individuals/Employees
+New SSNs for individuals

-New EINs for Businesses
+New EINs for businesses